-This report, including the opinion, has been prepared for and only for the Company's members as a body in accordance with Section 69 of the Auditors Law 2017, L.53(I)/2017, as amended from time to time and for no other purpose.
+This report, including the opinion, has been prepared for and only for the Company's members as a body in accordance with Section 69 of the Auditors Law 2017, L.53(I)/2017 and for no other purpose.
 We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whose knowledge this report may come to.